carlos-mercado/Broadcast-Server/README.md

 - **Description:**
   The frontend client for connecting to the broadcast server.
 - **Functionality:**
-  - Connects to the backend server (possibly via WebSocket or HTTP).
+  - Connects to the backend server.
   - Sends and receives broadcast messages.
   - Provides a simple UI for user interaction.